 - Use ISO 8601 timestamps in UTC for stored times and event payloads.

-- Store token amounts exactly as returned by the API when reconciling payments.
+- Store token amounts exactly as returned by the API.
 Prefer raw string amounts for accounting systems that require exact precision.

 - Attach your own order, user, or invoice identifiers in